rocky-linux/documentation/docs/books/nvchad/custom/lsp.md

 This gives *nvim-lspconfig* a way to retrieve the configurations needed for their operation in the IDE.

 Once we have finished the changes, to make them effective we need to tell *Packer* to synchronize them.
-This is done with a simple `:PackerSync` at the end of which the new installation of *neovim/nvim-lspconfig* will be highlighted in the log.
+This is done with a simple <kbd>SHIFT</kbd> + <kbd>:PackerSync</kbd> at the end of which the new installation of *neovim/nvim-lspconfig* will be highlighted in the log.
 Now opening a Markdown file should bring up a gear icon in the lower right corner and say `LSP - marksman`.

 ![Marksman Enable](../images/marksman_enable.png)